elifdy/AllofUsWorkbench/README.md

 # AllofUsWorkbench
-NIH All of Us Researcher Workbench R & Python code snippets for social scientists.
+NIH All of Us Researcher Workbench R code snippets for social scientists.